NEED AN APPOINTMENT?

 If you cannot access the online services, and you have had both doses of the vaccine, you can request a paper letter from the NHS by calling 119.
 Only call 119 if you are due to travel outside the UK in the near future and have had your second dose more than 5 working days ago.
 It may take up to 7 working days for the letter to arrive.

 This practice is not able to provide you with a letter that shows your COVID-19 vaccination status.
 Please do not contact the practice about your COVID-19 vaccination status unless you have been advised to by the 119 service.

 When you're planning your travel, you should check the latest information on demonstrating your COVID-19 status when travelling abroad on the gov.uk website.
 Make sure there is enough time to get proof of your COVID-19 vaccination status before you are due to travel.

 If you have a new continuous cough and/or fever greater than 37.8 degrees centigrade and/or loss, or change in, your normal sense of taste or smell please follow latest guidance, which includes booking a coronavirus test https://www.gov.uk/coronavirus

 We recommend you nominate a pharmacy to keep your journeys to a minimum.
-This way you can collect your medication from the pharmacy without having to collect your paper script first.
-You can choose any pharmacy you wish, and can change your pharmacy via the NHS app, econsult or by speaking to the pharmacy you wish to choose.
+This way you can collect your medication from the pharmacy without having to collect a paper script first.
+You can choose any pharmacy you wish, and can change your pharmacy via the NHS app, eConsult or by speaking to the pharmacy you wish to choose.

 We really appreciate your co-operation - please stay safe